ryan-roemer/loose-bits/about.md

 <div class="clearfix"></div>

 I am a software engineer interested in full-stack development, cloud computing, and the collision of law and technology.
-I am presently the CTO and a co-founder of **[Formidable Labs](http://formidablelabs.com/)**, where I lead software development and architecture, with an emphasis on test methodologies, mentorship, and application design.
+I am the CTO and a co-founder of **[Formidable Labs](http://formidablelabs.com/)**, where I lead software development and architecture, with an emphasis on test methodologies, mentorship, and application design.